 CPR and First aid are essential parts of medical care, whether you work in a nursing home, doctor’s office, hospital, and other clinical setting.
 Nursing students are exposed to their work environment from the moment they start their medical training.
 Students already trained in handling different health emergencies are always at an advantage.
-The first aid course and CPR training for nursing students relate to the duties and roles of nurses.
+The first aid course and CPR certification for nurses relate to the duties and roles of nurses.

 They are usually the first responders when medical emergencies occur.
 The nature of the work of nurses makes it necessary for them to be conversant with the essential early medical care skills.
 So if you are a nursing student or trying to gain acceptance into a nursing program, you need to have your CPR certification.